airbytehq/airbyte/docs/contributing-to-airbyte/tutorials/building-a-java-destination.md

 ### Step 3: Implement `spec`

-Each destination contains a specification that describes what inputs it needs in order to run.
+Each destination contains a specification written in JsonSchema that describes its inputs.
 Defining the specification is a good place to start when developing your destination.
-The easiest way is to use [JsonSchema](https://json-schema.org/) to define what the inputs are \(e.g. username and password\).
+Check out the documentation [here](https://json-schema.org/) to learn the syntax.
 Here's [an example](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/destination-postgres/src/main/resources/spec.json) of what the `spec.json` looks like for the postgres destination.

 Your generated template should have the spec file in `airbyte-integrations/connectors/destination-<name>/src/main/resources/spec.json`.
 Edit it and you should be done with this step.